Undistraction/warp-grid/README.md

 ### bezierEasing

 The grid provides a very powerful way of controlling the distribution of lines along each access using bezierEasing.
-Bezier easing is widely used for animation as a way of providing easing to a changing value.
+Bézier easing is widely used for animation as a way of providing easing to a changing value.
 Instead of applying easing to an animation, here it is applied to the interpolation of points along an axis. `bezierEasing` is implemented internally by first creating an easing function, and then passing a value (in the range of 0–1) to it.
 The easing function requires four values (each from 0–1).
 The first two values represent the position of the first control point (x, y) and the last two values represent the position of the second control point.
 So the value for `bezierEasing` will look like this:

 ```typeScript
 {